Felony Criminal Defense Attorneys Serving Killeen

 Killeen criminal defense attorneys working for you

 Here at the Mary Beth Harrell Law Firm, we fight for your rights, your freedom and everything you hold important.
 Whether you’re facing criminal charges or are currently under investigation, working with experienced, tough criminal defense lawyers gives you the best chance at a positive outcome.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen and Hacker Heights, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Copperas Cove, and handle in-custody visits for clients who cannot come to us.

 Frequently Asked Questions